Types of Applied Behavior Analysis Therapy Certification

 - CAS (Certified Autism Specialist)

 - AC (Autism Certificate)

 - RBT (Registered Behavior Technician)

-If you’ve heard of or are thinking of applying for an ABA certification, the various types and levels of certification can be confusing.
+If you’ve heard of or are thinking of applying for an ABA certification or completing ABA therapy training, the various types and levels of certification can be confusing.
 The field of behavior analysis has grown exponentially in recent decades, and it’s not slowing down anytime soon.
-In fact, Forbes rated Behavior Analysis as the number 6 most meaningful job.
+In fact, Forbes rated Behavior Analysis sixth in their list of the most meaningful job.
 The ABA certifications you’ll find detailed below will outline the similarities and differences between the certifications.
 Once you’re familiar with their distinctions you will be better able to choose your path.

 BCBA (Board Certified Behavior Analyst)

-The BCBA certification is given to behavior analysts in the field who have received a graduate degree and already provide behavior-analytic services in some fashion.
-These analysts are usually in a supervisory position and supervise the work of BCaBAs and Registered Behavior Technicians (RBTs), among others.
-Applicants for this type of certificate must have their graduate degree, must have completed a certain amount of behavior-related coursework, and must have a required amount of experience as a behavior analyst.
-Only certified behavior analysts are able to supervise BCaBAs and RBTs.
+The BCBA certification is given to applied behavior analysts in the field who have received a graduate degree and already provide behavior-analytic services in some fashion.
+These analysts are usually in a supervisory position and supervise the work of a BCaBA or a Registered Behavior Technician (RBT), among others.
+They conduct behavior assessments and develop individual treatment plans for their clients.
+BCBAs can open their own practice.
+Applicants for BCBA certification must have their:

 BCaBA (Board Certified Assistant Behavior Analyst)

 Assistants of BCBAs can apply for this type of certificate.
-It’s an undergraduate-level certification, given to applicants who may not practice independently.
+It’s an undergraduate degree-level certification, given to applicants who may not practice independently.
 Assistants perform helpful tasks and are a vital part of a BCBA’s work.
-BCaBAs must have their undergraduate degree, must have completed at least 15 hours’ worth of behavior-related coursework, and must have a defined amount of experience under a BCBA.
+You might be wondering how to become a BCaBA.
+BCaBAs must have;

 CAS (Certified Autism Specialist)